xaviershay/blog/_posts/2020-07-09-short-mantras-to-interrupt-imposter-syndrome.md

 This is a particularly good one for managers.
 You will usually have a much better line of communication with the people on your team than other people in an organisation.
 If you're regularly talking with and listening to them, you may be able to take solace that no matter what your boss thinks of you, you know you're doing at least something right to the people close to you who matter.

 This concious interrupting of negative spirals is just one small technique.
-The best thing you can do if feeling overwhelmed by imposter syndrome is find some you can talk to about it – be it a manager, colleague, friend, or therapist.
+The best thing you can do if feeling overwhelmed by imposter syndrome is find someone you can talk to about it – be it a manager, colleague, friend, or therapist.
 Imposter Syndrome is extremely common, and you are not alone in dealing with it.